wgeorge1990/atl-web-121018/01-hashketball-review/README.md

 ## Objectives

-* Distinguish between data types in Ruby
+* Ruby Data Types
-* Show how to look up documentation for data types in Ruby
-* Demonstrate the use of common Array methods
+* Array methods
   * `#each`
+  * returns the original array
   * `#map`
   * `#select`
   * `#find`
-* Differentiate array methods by their respective return values
-* Employ test-driven development best practices in their labs
+  * returns first element that 'makes the block true' or nil

+* TDD
   * `rspec --fail-fast` handle one error at a time
   * Red, Green, Refactor
   * Make it work (shameless green), make it right, make it fast

-* Practice Intentional Debugging
+* Intentional Debugging
+  * Error messages and test failures
   * Recognize when to use `puts` and when to use `binding.pry`
+  * Google 'Docs'

-## Schedule
+## Outline

 -  Working with the spec and intro to TDD
 -  Intentional Debugging